open-xml-templating/docxtemplater/readme.md

             Object containing for each tag_name, the replacement for this tag.
 For example, if you want to replace firstName by David, your Object will be: {"firstName":"David"}

         options: object

+			parser:
+				Type: function
+				A custom parser to use.
+See angular.js like parsing

         	intelligentTagging:
             	Type: boolean [false]
             	If intelligent Tagging is not set to true, when using recursive tags ({#tag} and {/tag}), the system will copy paste what is between the start tag and the endtag, this could basically corrupt the files if recursive tags are used inside tables.